atom/grammar-selector/README.md

-# Grammar selector package
+# Grammar Selector package

-Pick a grammar used for syntax highlighting using `meta-shift-l`.
+Pick the grammar used for syntax highlighting using `ctrl-shift-L` or by clicking the current grammar name in the status bar.